This post contains affiliate links. When you purchase through our links, we may earn a commission.

 What is scalloped corn?

-In principal scalloped corn is not too different from scalloped potatoes.
-Corn gets baked in a creamy sauce flavoured with sauteed onions, diced red bell peppers, a touch of paprika and most importantly Parmesan cheese.
+In principal, scalloped corn is not too different from scalloped potatoes.
+Corn gets baked in a creamy sauce flavoured with sautéed onions, diced red bell peppers, a touch of paprika and most importantly Parmesan cheese.
 Essentially, it’s a corn gratin.

 If this doesn’t entice you yet, let me tell you about the crispy topping.
-Traditional scalloped corn, as every other gratin, gets covered with buttery breadcrumbs.
-I take it up a notch by using Panko breadcrumbs mixed with Parmesan cheese for an uber crispy and savoury topping.
+Traditional scalloped corn, as with every other gratin, gets covered with buttery breadcrumbs.

 Recipe Tips and Notes